Vladimir Iorikh: Canada

 Through Pala Investments AG, which he controls through his indirect control of Pala Investments Holdings Ltd., he holds large stakes in rare earth elements in Canada.
 In 2006, Iorikh gained stakes through his investments in other resource-related Canadian firms such as Gemcom Software and Norcast Income Fund before they both went private.

 In July 2007, Pala gained a stake in Neo, which is a Toronto based firm that produces, processes and develops neodymium-iron-boron magnetic powders, rare earth elements and zirconium based materials and applications using its Magnequench and AMR Performance Materials business divisions.
 Neo's products are processed near its raw material sources and its key markets including at plants in China and Thailand.

 In Canada, Cobalt 27 had a cobalt stream on Vale’s Voisey’s Bay mine in Labrador and Newfoundland that gave Cobalt 27 a 32.6% portion of the mine’s production beginning in 2021.
 Pala will keep its ownership of the Voisey’s Bay stream and all the cobalt inventory.
 Cobalt 27 also has a 2% net smelter return at the Turnagain project in British Columbia, which is one of the largest undeveloped nickel-cobalt sulphide deposits in the world.

 Nevada

 In December 2021, Pala gained a stake in Nevada Copper Corp.

 Personal life

-As of 2009, Iorikh holds both Russian and German citizenship and lives in Switzerland.
+As of 2009, Iorikh holds Russian and German citizenship and lives in Switzerland.